MCorentin17/APODAPP/README.md

 ## Roadmap

 - Future improvements for APODAPP include adding a default state for the search button to return to the default calendar;
-- Improving the overall design.
+- Improving the overall design and optimize UX/UI
 - Add unit and integration testing to ensure code quality and facilitate long-term maintenance.
+- Test accessibility